Foundation For California Community Colleges

 -

-Scale matters: The Foundation makes both small emergency grants ($500 to students) and massive institutional grants ($21.5M+ for forestry program).
+Scale matters: The Foundation makes both small emergency grants ($500 to students) and massive institutional grants ($21.5M+ for forestry programme).
 Match your project scope to appropriate funding mechanisms.

 -

 For colleges seeking support: Work through your institutional grants office and leverage the Foundation's role as official partner to the Chancellor's Office and Board of Governors.
-The Foundation offers procurement services, fiscal sponsorship, and program management beyond traditional grant making.
+The Foundation offers procurement services, fiscal sponsorship, and programme management beyond traditional grant making.

 References